sh3ryl/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-display the number of lines that contain the pattern “bin” 16-display lines containing the pattern “root” and 3 lines after them 17-displays all the lines in the file that do not contain the pattern “bin” 18-displays all lines of the file starting with a capital letter
+15-display the number of lines that contain the pattern “bin” 16-display lines containing the pattern “root” and 3 lines after them 17-displays all the lines in the file that do not contain the pattern “bin” 18-displays all lines of the file starting with a capital letter19-replace all characters 20- removes all letters c and C from input.
+21-reverses its input.